 After my first year in law school, I clerked for an employment lawyer and worked intensively on a pregnancy discrimination case for a terminated factory worker.
 That was more than 20 years ago and ever since I have focused my practice on representing workers from executives to rank and file in claims against their employers.

-At 18, I returned to the Bay Area to attend the University of California, Berkeley as a fourth generation California resident and second generation Cal grad.
+At 18, I returned to the Bay Area to attend the University of California, Berkeley and then, UC Hastings College of the Law.

-When not at work or in court, I spend most of my free time with my family.
-I also enjoy bicycling, politics, restaurants and travel (but only for vacation).
+When not at work or in court, I spend most of my free time with my wife and kids.
+I manage three kindergarten soccer teams at Claire Lillienthal public elementary school in San Francisco.
+And, I also enjoy bicycling, politics, restaurants, and travel (but only for vacation).